vzhomeexperiments/lazytrade/README.md

 Inside this folder there will be another folder `testthat`.

+### Examples in Roxygen code

+@example ...

+code to execute during package checks

+@example

+/dontrun{

+code to NOT execute during package checks

+}

 ### Create a test script

 Run this command to create a new script with the test scheleton: